Vasily Kravkov: Biography

-In 1889 Vasily Kravkov was sent to the Imperial Military Medical Academy for "improvement in sciences".
+In 1889 Kravkov was sent to the Imperial Military Medical Academy for "improvement in sciences".
 By the decree of the Academic Conference of 11 February 1891 Collegiate Assessor Kravkov, a senior physician of the 11th "Fanagoriysky" Grenadiers Regiment, was awarded with the degree of Doctor of Medicine.
 In March 1891 he was promoted to Court Councilor (VII grade of the Table of Ranks).

-In subsequent years Vasily Kravkov held posts of senior physician of the 137th "Nezhinsky" Infantry Regiment (1892-1895), of the Bryansk Local Arsenal (1895–1896), of the 138th "Bolkhovsky" Infantry Regiment (1896–1899).
-In 1899–1900 he was a senior physician of the Compounded Field Hospital of the 1st Brigade of the 35th Infantry Division of the XVII Army Corps in Ryazan.
+In subsequent years Kravkov held posts of senior physician of the 137th Nezhinsky Infantry Regiment (1892–1895), of the Bryansk Local Arsenal (1895–1896), of the 138th Bolkhovsky Infantry Regiment (1896–1899).
+From 1899 to 1900 he was a senior physician of the Compounded Field Hospital of the 1st Brigade of the 35th Infantry Division of the XVII Army Corps in Ryazan.
 In 1901 he was promoted to State Councilor (V grade of the Table of Ranks).

-In 1904–1905 Vasily Kravkov took part in the Russo-Japanese War.
+From 1904 to 1905, Kravkov participated in the Russo-Japanese War.
 At the Battle of Liaoyang he worked for several days under the enemy fire.
 In 1906 he was promoted to Actual State Councilor (IV grade of the Table of Ranks).

-In 1906–1908 Vasily Kravkov served in Moscow as a Corps physician, in 1908–1910 in Yaroslavl, where he was a physician of the 53rd and later 62nd Infantry Reserve Brigade.
+From 1906 to 1908, Kravkov served in Moscow as a Corps physician, From 1908 to 1910, he was a physician of the 53rd and later 62nd Infantry Reserve Brigade in Yaroslavl.
 In 1910 he was transferred to the post of the XXV Army Corps physician and returned to Moscow.